 Diabetes affects millions of people.
 These including celebrities like Sir Steve Redgrave, Alexandra Burke and Eammon Holmes to name a few.
 Below are some tips for monitoring diabetic feet which will help you avoid developing any further complications.

 Check your Feet

 As an individual with diabetes you are the best person to take care of your feet.
 If you have been diagnosed with type 1 or 2 diabetes, it is extremely important to check your feet on a daily basis.
 This is to ensure the skin and your feet look healthy.
 Nerve damage might make it harder to feel a problem, so seeing is believing!

-It is advisable to check every part of your feet, this also includes the ankles and between your toes.
-If you find this difficult then use a mirror or magnifying glass or ask someone to help you who will see your feet on a daily basis.
+It is advisable to check every part of your feet.
+This also includes the ankles and in between your toes.
+If you find this difficult then use a mirror or magnifying glass.
+Alternatively, ask someone to help you who will see your feet on a daily basis.

-It is especially important as a diabetic to wear socks, shoes or slippers on your feet whenever you are walking somewhere.
-The reason being is that you could step on something sharp even around the house and not notice it as you may have signs of diabetic neuropathy.
-It is important that your footwear is comfortable and you have plenty of wiggle room for your toes, and change your socks/hosiery daily or more often if they get sweaty throughout the day.
+It is especially important as a person with diabetes to wear socks, shoes or slippers on your feet whenever you are walking somewhere.
+The reason being is that you could step on something sharp.
+This even applies around the house.
+You may not notice it as you may have signs of diabetic neuropathy (loss of sensation).
+It is important that your footwear is comfortable and you have plenty of wiggle room for your toes.
+Change your socks/hosiery daily, or more often if they get sweaty throughout the day.

-Finally, it is worth having your feet checked on a regular basis by a professional and qualified foot health professional who will be able to carry out a full diabetic assessment of your feet and footwear.
+Finally, it is worth having your feet checked on a regular basis by a qualified foot health professional who will be able to carry out a full diabetic assessment of your feet and footwear.
 Regular Foot Healthcare treatment from We Fix Feet will help maintain your health and mobility.